toradex/xnor-detection/README.md

 - Add the libxnorai-fast-person-detector.so to /usr/lib in Apalis iMX8.

+- Add the [max_cpu.sh](http://gitlab.toradex.int/demos/xnor-detection/blob/master/max_cpu.sh) script to the Apalis iMX8 and make it run on startup.

 - Deploy the compiled demo to Apalis iMX8.

 ## XNOR.ai contact information